Doctoral Candidate in History

 - His101 – What is History?, Prof. Farina Mir & Paulina Alberto (online; FA2020)

-In addition to working with my students in the classroom, I am also currently working as a Graduate Student Instructor Consultant for U-M's Center for Research on Learning and Teaching.
+In addition to working with my students in the classroom, I have been working as a Graduate Student Instructor Consultant for U-M's Center for Research on Learning and Teaching.

 My dedication to teaching and student mentorship has been recognized by the History Department by awarding me the John Williams Prize for Outstanding Graduate Student Instructor in U.S. History (FA2022), and U-M's Rackham Graduate School which awarded me an Outstanding Graduate Instructor Award (W2023).
 I am a proud alumnus of the U-M Graduate Teacher Certificate Program and the Rackham Professional Development DEI Certificate Program.

-Service: During the FA2024 semester, I served as Dissertation Writing Group Leader for U-M's Sweetland Center for Writing.
+During the FA2024 and W2026 semester, I served as Dissertation Writing Group Leader for U-M's Sweetland Center for Writing.

 During the 2023/24 academic year, I have been serving as the History Graduate Program Curriculum Data Intern for the History Department's Graduate Curriculum Working Group.
 In this role, I helped the Working Group make suggestions for reforming the History Department's Graduate Program curriculum.